Student Responsibilities & FAQ

 Am I required to present my AOSC project as an oral presentation?

 All students are required to present their projects as oral presentations at an AOSC Small Group session during the M2 year.
 These oral presentations will be formally evaluated.
 These sessions will also allow students to acquire skills in the evaluation of oral presentations.

 What should I do if my mentor leaves Northwestern University?

 You should initially discuss this issue with your AOSC Small Group faculty leader.
 They will assist you in developing a plan to continue your project, or in finding an alternative project.
 A new or modified project requires the submission of a new project proposal which will be evaluated by the AOSC committee.
 A request form and details are available via the AOSC Home page.

 Can my project involve the acquisition of data of Feinberg or Northwestern University students?

-If you wish to perform an AOSC project that involves FSM students as subjects, you must have prior project approval from Marianne Green, MD, Senior Associate Dean for Medical Education.
+If you wish to perform an AOSC project that involves FSM students as subjects, you must have prior project approval from Sandy Sanguino, MD, MPH, Senior Associate Dean for Medical Education.
 You are free to perform AOSC research that involves NU students outside of FSM as subjects.